Software-Engineering-Spring-2025/campus-job-review-system/README.md

 2. **Read Feedback**: He reads honest and detailed feedback from current and former student employees, giving him insights into the work culture and expected responsibilities.

 3. **Make a Decision**: Armed with this information, Alex feels more confident applying for the job, knowing what to expect and how to best prepare for the interview.

+4. **Apply for Jobs:** Students can directly apply to jobs posted by recruiters can showcase their experiences directly to recruiters.

+5. **Track Job Applications:** Students can track their applications and update the status accordingly.

 This is just one example of how our system can help students like Alex navigate their campus job search effectively!